CrowdStrike/falcon-operator/docs/deployment/eks-fargate/README.md

   <summary>Click to expand</summary>

 #### Create the FalconContainer resource

+> [!IMPORTANT]
+> If running in a mixed environment with both Fargate and EKS instances, you must set the installNamespace to a different namespace in the FalconContainer Spec i.e. `spec.installNamespace: falcon-Sidecar` to avoid conflicts with FalconNodeSensor running in the `falcon-system` namespace.

 - Create an EKS Fargate profile for the FalconContainer resource deployment:
   ```sh